sarkoful/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a command that finds all empty files and directories in the current directory and all sub-directories
+An acrostic is a poem (or other form of writing) in which the first letter (or syllable, or word) of each line